raghavmanoharanjayanthi30/careerportfolio/README.md

 # About
 Hello! 👋 I'm Raghav, a Masters of Business Analytics candidate at MIT, graduating in August 2024.
-Currently a Graduate Research Assistant at MIT, collaborating with Massachusetts General Hospital on machine learning for automating and improving kidney transplant patient donor matching decisions.
+Currently a Graduate Research Assistant at MIT, collaborating with Massachusetts General Hospital on machine learning for automating and improving kidney transplant patient donor matching decisions.<br><br>

 I graduated with Highest Honors in Biomedical Engineering from Georgia Tech in May 2023.
-Previous experience includes machine learning research in prostate cancer and internships at Abiomed and Flow MedTech.
+Previous experience includes machine learning research in prostate cancer cell classification and internships at Abiomed and Flow MedTech.<br><br>

-Passionate about leveraging data science and machine learning to enhance business decisions.
+Passionate about leveraging data science and machine learning to enhance business decisions.<br><br>

 I'm also proud to share that I began learning mental arithmetic at age 4 through SIP ABACUS.
 I completed all 13 levels, won an International Competition, and 4 national competitions in India.
 I was privileged to meet Ms. Pratibha Patil, President of India at the time, as one of the few selected students.
 Also delivered a TED Talk at my high school, garnering 26,000+ Youtube views.
-Here is the video: [TEDx talk](https://www.youtube.com/watch?v=7EYWHe1yyjM)
+Here is the video: [TEDx talk](https://www.youtube.com/watch?v=7EYWHe1yyjM) <br><br>

 Please feel free to reach out to me on:<br>
 Email: rj30@mit.edu<br>